rvpant/rvpant.github.io/index.md

 ## Background/Interests

-Broadly, my interests lie in applied machine learning, with my current research work focused on operator learning and related problems in physics-informed, PDE-based problems.
+I am broadly interested in applied machine learning, with my current research work focused on operator learning and related problems in physics-informed, PDE-based machine learning.
 I am also working on projects exploring large language models and their behavior, with a particular interest in multilingual language models.

-Prior to grad school, I spent one year as an options trader in New York, and am always interested in anything quant finance or options related.
+Prior to grad school, I spent one year as an options trader in New York, and enjoy most topics in quant finance and options.
+I'm interested in the application of data science and machine learning to trading and finance.

 ---